jaclynmariefrench/dimension/README.md

 - Cross-browser compatibility

 ## Installation
-1. **Download the Theme**: Download the theme files from the repository or the provided link.
+1. **Download the Theme**: Download the theme files from the repository.
 2. **Upload to WordPress**:
    - Go to your WordPress admin dashboard.
    - Navigate to `Appearance > Themes`.